 NCARB has released a new cloud-based option for using the vignette softeware for a modest fee; you may wish to check details here.
 Also, the practice vignette software is set up on computers in our IBEX Training Center.
 These machines are available to individuals who are members or registered for an ARE Review course for practice.
 Please contact our office manager to check when the lab is avialable.

-The chapter has two annual events "Demystifying the A.R.E." and "Got License" which provide a framework for understanding the license process and exam.
-Watch the calendar or email email@example.com to be added to the notification list.
+The chapter has two annual events "Demystifying the A.R.E." (scheduled for January 21, 2015) and "Got License" (scheduled for May 7, 2015) which provide a framework for understanding the license process and exam.
+For additional information, email our Emerging New York Architects Committee at: email@example.com or visit the calendar closer to the date.

 ENYA Merit Award

 Newly licensed architects may apply for this annual award which recognizes significant contributions of individuals, at an early stage of their career, to the AIA New York Chapter and/or their community.
 For eligibility, procedures and deadline, visit the ENYA Merit Award Page.
-2013 4th Annual Award information is now available; submissions are due by 5 pm, October 18, 2013.
+Conratulations to Sablan Pascale, AIA, the 2014 Annual Award recipient.
+2015 Submission criteria and procedures will be posted late Spring.